ml6973/Course/README.md

 ### Tools

 The following cloud-based programming environment will be provided to each student:
-Python, Python libraries for linear algebra, plotting, machine learning, TensorFlow, Storm, Spark, and Github for submitting project code.
+Python, Python libraries for linear algebra, plotting, machine learning, TensorFlow, and Github for submitting project code.

 ### Recommended Background